Healthy Homes Assessment Camberley

 What We Do

-As building inspectors, we handle all issues involved in expert home examinations.
-We are here to make sure that you make the correct decision when purchasing your next property.
+As building inspectors, we deal with all the components involved in professional house Inspections.
+We are here to make sure that you make the best choice when it comes to purchasing your next property.

-We consider your investment to be a serious one We conduct detailed examinations to ensure that you don’t be faced with any costly or unexpected surprise costs, meaning you are able to relax and focus on the exciting aspects of owning or purchasing an home.
+We value your money and conduct comprehensive examinations to ensure that you don’t be faced with any costly or unexpected unpleasant surprises, so you are able to relax and focus on the exciting aspects of owning or purchasing the house.

-We offer a wide range of services to make sure that you are fully informed of the condition of any property you might be contemplating buying or selling along with other solutions.
+We specialise in a range of services to ensure you are completely aware of the state of any property you might be contemplating buying or selling along with other solutions.

-We not only cooperate with you, we also have important clients such as local councils, banks and insurance companies.
-They clearly are pleased with this reassurance provided, by the data contained provided in our building inspection reports.
+We not only collaborate with you, but we also collaborate with a number of important clients such as bank branches, local councils and insurance companies.
+Evidently they appreciate the peace of mind provided, because of the information contained in our building inspection reports.

-With our systematic method of conducting your home inspection and the latest software technology including digital photos imbedded into the Report, you can actually see any issues that could be discovered.
-Through our comprehensive reporting it is easy to understand why we receive so many referrals from clients our services to their family and friends.
+With our systemised approach to inspecting your property as well as the latest technology in software with digital photos embedded into the report, you are able to actually see any issues that could be found.
+With our detailed report, it’s no wonder we receive so many referrals from clients our services to their family and acquaintances.

 Have Peace of Mind - Get in Touch